Optimal Boundary Surface for Irreversible Investment with Stochastic Costs: Characterization of the Optimal Boundary

 \section{Characterization of the Optimal Boundary}

 In this section we will provide a characterization of the optimal boundaries of the family of optimal stopping problems \eqref{P:OS}.
 For that we define

 with the convention $\inf\emptyset = \overline{y}$.
 Notice that under this convention $y^*(\,\cdot\,;z)$ takes values in $\overline{\Ic}_2$.
 We will show that under suitable conditions $y^*(\,\cdot\,;z)$ splits $\Ic_1\times\Ic_2$ into $\Cc_z$ and $\Ac_z$ (cf.\ \eqref{czaz}).
-Moreover, we will characterize $y^*(\,\cdot\,;z)$ as the unique continuous solution of a nonlinear integral equation of Fredholm type. \begin{Remark} Integral equations for the optimal boundaries of one-dimensional optimal stopping problems on a finite time-horizon are often obtained by an application of the so-called local time space calculus (cf.~\cite{Peskir}).
-In order to do so in our case we should prove that the process $\{y^*(X^x_t;z),\,t\ge0\}$ is a semimartingale for each given $z \in \R^+$ as required in \cite[Th.\ 2.1]{Peskir}.
-That seems an extremely hard task and we will follow a different approach mainly based on the results of Section \ref{sec:associated} and probabilistic techniques. \end{Remark}
+Moreover, we will characterize $y^*(\,\cdot\,;z)$ as the unique continuous solution of a nonlinear integral equation of Fredholm type. \begin{Remark} A common way of obtaining integral equations of optimal stopping boundaries is by using the so-called local time space formula (cf.~\cite{Peskir}).
+In our case this would require to prove that the process $\{y^*(X^x_t;z),\,t\ge0\}$ is a semimartingale for each given $z \in \R^+$ (see \cite[Th.\ 2.1]{Peskir}).
+Proving the latter is extremely challenging.
+Here we obtain the same integral equation but following a different approach that builds on results of the previous section. \end{Remark} Throughout this section Assumptions \ref{ass:D2}, \ref{ass:cost}, \ref{Ass:r}, \ref{ass:ui}, and \ref{ass:laws} will be standing assumptions and we will not repeat them in the statements of the next results.
+We now make the following \begin{Assumption} The map $y\mapsto ry-\mu_2(y)$ is increasing. \end{Assumption}